CRamosC11/Obitools/README.md

 The obimatrix command creates the CSV file representing any map attribute of a OBITools4 sequence file.
 By default, it dumps the merge_sample attribute, but you can specify any other map attribute.
 Here we decided to use the obiclean_weight attribute, as we prefer to report the abundances of the MOTUs.
 `obimatrix --map obiclean_weight results/COMPLETE_index_sequences.fasta > final_assigned_sequences.csv`

+To create the CSV metadata file describing the MOTUs attributes, you can use obicsv with the --auto option.
+This will create a CSV file from the wolf_final.fasta file and automatically determine which columns to include based on their contents from the first sequence records of the input dataset.
+In the example below, the -i and -s options are used to include the sequence identifier and the sequence itself in the output CSV file.
+The result can be viewed with csvlook:

+`obicsv --auto -i -s results/wolf_final.fasta > trnL_final_motus.csv`